numbbo/coco/docs/bbob-biobj/functions/source/our-approach.rst

 .. or four functions:

-More details about the single functions can be found in the next section whereas we first describe their common properties here.
+More details about the single functions can be found in Section :ref:`sec-test-functions`.
+We however first describe their common properties in the coming sections.

 Normalization, Ideal and Nadir Point